JJeeff248/cotiss-project/DemoVidPlan.md

     - Select "Create Target Group"
 14. Add a DynamoDB endpoint to the VPC
 15. Confirm the newly launched EC2 instance can access the DynamoDB table and that the webpage is displaying correctly

+### Additional notes - Level 1

+- Initially, the EC2 instance couldn't access the DynamoDB table.
+This was originally fixed by giving the EC2 a public IPv4 address but this solution didn't seem like a good one or the right one.
+I then found that I could add a DynamoDB endpoint to the VPC and this fixed the issue without the EC2 having a public IP address.

+## Walkthrough - Level 2

+1. Write a new file called `composer.json` and define the AWS PHP SDK version
+2. Zip the composer and webpage files together
+3. Create a DynamoDB table with a composite key of `id` or use the one made in level 1
+4. Create a new Elastic Beanstalk application
+5. Make a new web server environment
+    - Select PHP as the platform
+    - Upload the zip file
+    - Change the proxy server to Apache
+    - Change environment type to load balanced
+    - This is where you can turn on monitoring of health status
+    - Select the VPC made in level 1 and confirm instances will have public IPv4 addresses
+6. Find the IAM profile made by the elastic beanstalk and add the restrictive DynamoDB policy to it
+7. Confirm the webpage is working correctly
+8. Make an S3 bucket and upload some images
+9. Include the images on the webpage
+10. Zip together the new webpage files with the composer.json file
+11. Deploy the new webserver version
+12. Request a new SSL certificate in AWS Certificate Manager
+    - Add the domain names
+      - cotiss.chris-sa.com
+      - static.chris-sa.com
+    - Wait for the certificate to be issued
+13. Create a new distribution in CloudFront
+    - Select the Elastic Load Balancer linked to the Elastic Beanstalk as the origin
+    - Choose `GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE` under the HTTP methods
+    - Pick `CachingDisabled` under the cache and origin request settings
+    - Add an alternate domain name
+    - Select the SSL certificate created in step 12
+14. Create a behavior in the distribution for all items to redirect HTTP to HTTPS
+15. Create another distribution in CloudFront
+    - Select the S3 bucket as the origin
+    - Add an alternate domain name
+    - Select the SSL certificate created in step 12
+16. In Route 53, add the two CloudFront distributions as aliases with a record of type A
+17. Confirm the webpage is working correctly from the new domain name

+### Additional notes - Level 2

+- At first, the Elastic Beanstalk could not access the DynamoDB table giving a `Credentials Error`, the same as in level 1.
+- It wasn't a VPC or IP address issue though as the endpoint still existed in the VPC and the instances had a public IPv4 address.
+- Through research and digging I learned you can supply the composer.json file with the zip file to install the AWS PHP SDK version you want.
+- Even after doing this it still gave the same error.
+- Spent over a week trying to resolve the issue.
+- Turned out I had entered the incorrect SDK version in the composer file.
+- After integrating CloudFront the random feedback stopped randomizing.
+This turned out to be because CloudFront had cached the webpage and was serving the same page to everyone.
+This was fixed by disabling caching in the CloudFront distribution.